The Angry Birds Movie 3: Music

 Alongside the announcement that Paramount would distribute the film, it was reported that Heitor Pereira would return to compose the film's score.

+Marketing

+A teaser trailer was showcased at CinemaCon 2026, before being released publicly by Paramount on June 29 of that year.

 Release

-The Angry Birds Movie 3 is scheduled to be released in theaters on December 23, 2026.
+The Angry Birds Movie 3 is scheduled to be released in theaters on December 23, 2026, in RealD 3D, by Paramount Pictures.
 It was originally set to be released in 2026, prior to being delayed to January 29, 2027, before landing on its current release date.